The Great Inversion: How AI Broke the Software Development Model We Spent 50 Years Building

 A retreat participant highlighted another critical failure mode: AI agents are trained to be helpful — they are, by default, "yes-men."
 During an incident, you don't want agreement; you want something that challenges your assumptions.
 The proposal was to create deliberately adversarial agents, specifically prompted to poke holes in the human's theory of what's going wrong.
 Without this, the human and agent will agree with each other while the system burns[1].

-This concern connects to a broader principle that emerged from the retreat, one that may be its most broadly applicable insight: what helps agents also helps humans[7].
+This concern connects to a broader principle from the retreat: what helps agents also helps humans[7].
 Better incident documentation, clearer architectural decision records, stronger observability — these investments improve system operability for everyone, regardless of whether the operator is silicon or carbon-based.

 If the work has migrated, then the job description must follow.
 Molist's formulation is direct: "Don't look for people that can write code.
 Look for architectural thinking.
 Can they write a spec that is not open to interpretation?
 Can they design a test suite that catches hallucinations?
 Can they debug a system they didn't write?"[1]